 Clicking on a row displays a new pane in the right-hand side of the network monitor, which provides more detailed information about the request.

-The tabs at the top of this pane enable you to switch between six different pages:
+The tabs at the top of this pane enable you to switch between the following pages:

-Clicking the icon to the left of the tabs closes the pane and returns you to the list view.
+Clicking the icon at the right-hand end of the toolbar closes the details pane and returns you to the list view.

 This tab lists basic information about the request: